uk-ar/flex-autopair/README.md

 ```

 # Adding pair charactor.
-Flex-autopair automaticaly detect pairs from syntax table.
-But There are some situations in which you somtime want to insert pair, and others insert only you pressed.
+Flex-autopair automatically detect pairs from syntax table.
+But There are some situations in which you sometime want to insert pair, and others insert only you pressed.
 For example, "<" should be treated as pair only after "#include" directive in C language.
 You can do this with the following steps.
 1. Adding new pair of charactor
 2. Adding condition of the pair.